 “How does one transform the traditional still life of grapes into a modern masterpiece?
 Andy Warhol’s ‘Grapes’ portfolio from 1979 provides a captivating answer, showcasing his unique approach to this classic genre.”

-In this print portfolio, Warhol treats the surface area with planes of realism, suggestion through hand-drawn outline, and abstraction, all in one.
+In this print portfolio, Warhol treats the surface area with planes of realism, suggestion through hand-drawn outlines, and abstraction, all in one.
 The vibrant screenprints, with their hand-applied colors and contrast of bright hues with dark blues and purples, transform grapes into something unfamiliar, offering a modern perspective on this classical theme.
 The fragmentation and dynamic compositions, featuring grapes hanging on vines, inject a sense of movement and vitality into the still life genre.

 One of the significant highlights of the Grapes portfolio is the special edition with diamond dust.
 Experimenting with crushed glass particles, Warhol’s master printer Rupert Jasen Smith developed a process of layering the substance on top of screen prints, resulting in a unique texture and shimmer.
-This technique would become a recurring element in many of his subsequent print runs, such as Shoesand Myths.
+This technique would become a recurring element in many of his subsequent print runs, such as Shoes and Myths.

 The Grapes Portfolio as Part of Andy Warhol’s Larger Body of Work